piorek94/jsonform/README.md

 License
 -------

-The JSON Form library is licensed under the [MIT license](https://raw.github.com/joshfire/jsonform/master/LICENSE).
+The JSON Form library is licensed under the [MIT License](LICENSE).

-All the libraries that JSON Form may depend on are licensed under the MIT license, except for:
+All the libraries that JSON Form may depend on are licensed under the MIT License, except for:
   - JSON Schema Validator: FreeBSD License
   - ACE editor: BSD License
   - vanilla-picker: ISC License